 Time and Credit Guidelines

-The Department of Art and Art History adheres to the following time and credit guidelines established by the National Association of Schools of Art and Design (NASAD):
+The School of Art, Art History & Design adheres to the following time and credit guidelines established by the National Association of Schools of Art and Design (NASAD):

-- In studio courses, one hour of credit represents three hours of work each week of the 16-week semester.
-Two of the hours are spent in class with the instructor, and one hour of additional work is expected outside of regularly scheduled class time.
+- In studio courses, 1 hour of credit represents 3 hours of studio/laboratory time each week of the 15-16-week semester.
+Half of the time (1.5 hours per week per credit hour) are spent in class with the instructor, and half of the time (1.5 hours per week per credit hour) of additional work is expected outside of regularly scheduled class time.

-- In lecture/discussion courses, one hour of credit represents one hour each week in class, and two hours each week of work outside of class for the duration of the 16-week semester.
+- In lecture/discussion courses, 1 hour of credit represents 1 hour each week in class, and 2 hours each week of work outside of class for the duration of the 15-16-week semester.

 Transfer credit evaluation